roguehistory/DIGH-HIST3812/README.md

-# HIST3000|CLCV3000
+# HIST34916

-course repository for introduction to digital archaeology. fall 2020 edition.
+course repository for introduction to dhmuse. winter 2021 edition.